Our Verdict

 Common questions about this comparison

-The HelloBaby monitor features a significantly larger 6-inch IPS screen, providing a more expansive and clearer view.
-The ieGeek monitor comes with a 4.3-inch screen.
+The HelloBaby monitor features a larger 6-inch IPS screen on its parent unit, while the ieGeek comes with a 4.3-inch display.

 Explore Other Categories